santiment/academy/src/docs/santiment-queries/api-access/index.md

 The `execute_sql` function accepts three named parameters - one mandatory and two optinal:

-- `query` - The meaning is the same as in the `computeRawClickhouseQuery` API described.
+- `query` - The meaning is the same as in the `runRawSqlQuery` API described.
 This parameter is mandatory/
-- `parameters` - The meaning is the same as in the `computeRawClickhouseQuery` API described above.
+- `parameters` - The meaning is the same as in the `runRawSqlQuery` API described above.
   The format here is a Python dictionary that automatically gets converted to a JSON string when executing the request.
 If the query does not have any parameters, this parameter can be omitted.
 - `set_index` - The name of the column to use as the index of the returned DataFrame.
 If not